Day 1 : Cusco to Cock-of-the-Rock Lodge

 Day 5 : Manu Wildlife Center

-You set off early for an old oxbow lake full of water lilies and sunken logs.
+Today you set out early to visit an old oxbow lake full of water lilies and sunken logs.
 As you circle the lake on our catamaran you might encounter the resident Giant Otter family on a fishing expedition, or troops of monkeys crashing noisily through the trees.
-Wattled Jacanas step lightly on the lily pads, dainty Sun Grebes paddle across the water, supple-necked Anhingas air-dry their wide, black wings, and perhaps an Osprey scans for fish from a high branch.

-After lunch at the lodge, our guide is available to lead us on freewheeling expeditions in search of further wildlife encounters, or we may take one of the lodge’s many trails on private and personal excursions to commune with the spirits of the rainforest.
+After lunch at the lodge, join freewheeling expeditions in search of further wildlife encounters, or take one of the lodge’s many trails on private and personal excursions to commune with the spirits of the rainforest.

 Day 6 : Manu Wildlife Center to Puerto Maldonado